Mending-Electronics/vite-vue-tailwind-flowbite-init-sample-project/.docs/mvp.md

 Themes are defined in `tailwind.config.js` using `theme.extend.colors`.

 ## 🔄 Theme Switcher
 Each page includes a Flowbite-Vue `Dropdown` component to toggle between themes.
-Selected theme is stored in Vuex and applied via Tailwind's `data-theme` attribute on `<html>`.
+Selected theme is stored in Pinia and applied via Tailwind's `data-theme` attribute on `<html>`.

 ## 📦 Folder Structure